lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 What is the most efficient way to develop software for embedded devices?

 Of course, there is no general answer to this question since different projects have completely different requirements and constraints.
-On the projects that I have been working, I always had rather complex requirements on one hand but on the other hand the hardware constraints were quite relaxed (plenty of CPU power, RAM and storage).
+On the projects that I have been working, I always faced rather complex requirements on one hand but on the other hand the hardware constraints were quite relaxed (plenty of CPU power, RAM and storage).
 For an engineer, this is a great starting position since you are challenged to